What is an Online Trading Broker?

 This user has praised the “efficient trading” that Pepperstone offers and prefers it over other brokers.

-Many Quora users agreed that although other brokers sometimes had an edge over XTB, the number of assets they offer are unparalleled.
+Many Quora users agreed that although other brokers sometimes had an edge over XTB, the number of assets they offer is unparalleled.

 A Russian user was delighted to share that eToro was the most beginner-friendly app according to her because it was the “most straightforward” and “easy to use” broker out there.